sanjarzayniev/Java-projects/average/README.md

 # Average

 The purpose of this program is to find the average value of input integer values.
+When the user inputs 0, program automatically stops and starts calculating the average value(not including zero).

 ### Examples